Ekanshh/youBot_from_scratch/README.md

 # youBot_from_scratch

 This repository offers a detailed description to perform autonomous navigation using a KUKA youBot controlled via an external Laptop.
-This work was performed at RoboCup@Work Lab in Hochschule Bonn-Rhein-Sieg.
+This work was performed at B-it-bots@Work Lab in Hochschule Bonn-Rhein-Sieg.

 # Motivation

-The intention behind performing this work is to get in-depth knowledge of `How to configure a robot with ROS from scratch`.
+The intention behind performing this work is to get in-depth knowledge of `How to configure a robot with ROS to perform autonomous navigation from scratch`.
 For this purpose, we have used a **KUKA youBot** and an **external Laptop**.

 # Pre-requisites